 Very similar stories can also be seen on Auto Trader.
-Now of course we have just come out of the dreaded lockdown and this COULD well explain a mileage reduction.
-But my 2020 Yamaha TMax 530 DX (seen above resting on my way up to France) is also up for sale on their web site, she has covered over 5,000 miles in 2 years and there are some bikes up for sale with more miles but the trend seems to be very very low average miles.
-So perhaps in the UK guys purchase a motorcycle because their mates have one and they don’t wish to be left out, and they really only ride it to the boozer on a sunny Sunday?
+Now of course we have just come out of the dreaded lockdown and this could well explain a mileage reduction.
+But my 2020 Yamaha TMax 530 DX (seen above resting on my way up to France) is also up for sale on their web site, she has covered over 5,000 miles in 2 years and there are some bikes up for sale with more miles but the trend seems to be very low average miles.
+So perhaps in the UK guys purchase a motorcycle because their mates have one and they don’t wish to be left out and they really only ride it to the boozer on a sunny Sunday?
 Possibly yes, this is I think a part explanation.
 Another factor is the fact that a bike is not like a car, you cannot just jump on and go but you need at least some basic training in order to ride safely.
-BUT alot of we silly males don’t like training, they think they have talent that they have not so when they frighten themselves they tend to leave the bike in the garage.
+BUT alot of silly males don’t like training, they think they have talent that they have not so when they frighten themselves they tend to leave the bike in the garage.

 Your opinions and ideas please???